Josh Mandel’s Senate campaign fined for misreporting contributions

-The Federal Election Commission has fined former Ohio Treasurer Josh Mandel’s campaign committee $15,080 for misreporting $147,601 in contributions during his unsuccessful 2022 primary campaign for Ohio Senate.
+The Federal Election Commission has fined former Ohio Treasurer Josh Mandel’s campaign committee $15,080 for misreporting $147,601 in contributions during his unsuccessful 2022 primary campaign for U.S. Senate.

 Filed Feb.
 13, the filing notes that Mandel’s campaign, Citizens for Josh Mandel Inc., failed to “timely file” 48-hour notices with the FEC for contributions of $1,000 or more received “from the close of books for the Ohio 12-Day Pre-Primary report up to 48 hours before the May 3, 2022 primary election.”